Empirical observation of negligible fairness-accuracy trade-offs in machine learning for public policy: Comparing Mitigation Strategies

-Applying our three strategies to a wide variety of models and hyperparameter combinations including random forests, logistic regression, boosting, and decisions trees built for each policy problem, appreciable recall disparities were present in the unadjusted models in all cases, ranging from 50\% higher recall favoring white individuals in the Inmate Mental Health context to as much as a 250\% disparity in the Student Outcomes setting.
+Applying our three strategies to a wide variety of models and hyperparameter combinations including random forests, logistic regression, boosting, and decision trees built for each policy problem, \textbf{appreciable recall disparities were present in the unadjusted models in all cases}, ranging from 50\% higher recall favoring white individuals in the Inmate Mental Health context to as much as a 250\% disparity in the Student Outcomes setting.
 In the results shown in Fig. 2, strategies yielding larger disparities will have higher values along the y-axis while strategies yielding precision decreases would move left along the x-axis relative to the unmitigated models (solid squares marked with a 'U').
-However, we see that mitigating disparities does not come at any appreciable cost to overall model performance on unseen data for any of the policy settings investigated: $precision@k$ is similar in magnitude for the unmitigated and mitigated models, with little difference between the fairness-enhancing approaches (large error bars in the unmitigated Student Outcomes result reflect the small number of temporal splits and a single cohort with low baseline disparity).
-This finding empirically demonstrates that any inherent cost or trade-off that might be present in adjusting for disparities appear to be relatively small.
+Note that in each context, the top $k$ list size and sensitive attribute for measuring performance and disparities, respectively, can be found in Table \ref{tab:data-details}, reflecting the resource constraints and stakeholder priorities of the policy settings discussed above.
+However, we see that \textbf{mitigating disparities, surprisingly, does not come with any appreciable degradation of overall model performance} on unseen data for any of the policy settings investigated: precision at top $k$ is similar in magnitude for the unmitigated and mitigated models, with little difference between the fairness-enhancing approaches (large error bars in the unmitigated Student Outcomes result reflect the small number of temporal splits and a single cohort with low baseline disparity).
+Across all four problems, the precision at top $k$ for the mitigated models was statistically indistinguishable from that of the unmitigated models (t-tests for these differences yielded p-values of 0.83 for Education Crowdfunding, 0.47 for Housing Safety, 0.84 for Inmate Mental Health, and 0.71 for Student Outcomes), as well as practically negligible with no difference in precision higher than 1 percentage point.
+This finding empirically demonstrates that \textbf{any inherent trade-off that might be present in adjusting for disparities appear to be practically non-existent}.

-To explore these results in more detail, Fig. 3 shows the effect of these bias mitigation strategies on the Inmate Mental Health setting over temporal validation cohorts (see Supplemental Figs. S2-S4 for results from the other policy settings).
-In this context, we also wanted to understand how these methods performed when adjusting for disparities across multiple subgroups, looking at race/ethnicity across white, black, and hispanic individuals.
+To explore these results in more detail, Fig. 3 shows the effect of these bias mitigation strategies on the Inmate Mental Health setting over temporal validation cohorts (see Supplementary Figs. 2-4 for results from the other policy settings).
+In this context, we also wanted to understand how these methods performed when adjusting for disparities across multiple subgroups, looking at race/ethnicity across white, Black, and Hispanic individuals.